jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 7.10.12 StandardDeviationContrastStretch
+#### 7.10.13 StandardDeviationContrastStretch

-Performs a standard-deviation contrast stretch on input images.
+Performs a standard-deviation contrast stretch on input images..

 *Parameters*: